 The end of the year is approaching and with it an excellent time to analyze your financial house and see what changes you’d like to make for the upcoming year.
 For some this might mean examining their spending for ways to save money.
 With a few tips you can be on the road to saving money and improving your financial health.

 Finance “experts” often tell you to cut down on expenses at home, but they rarely have any useful advice on how to do it.
 Rather than give you the usual advice, today I am giving you specific steps you can follow to save money in the home for a long-term, big win.

 I recently moved out of an apartment and into a condo.
 For a single guy like me, that means one thing: More parties at my place!
 My condo is the unofficial pregame and party headquarters for half a dozen of my closest friends.
 I love entertaining, and now that I don’t have to worry about a landlord, it’s easier than ever.
 But it’s also costlier than ever.

 I can admit that I have been guilty of the occasional impulse buy.
 Impulse spending can add up fast, and usually leads to clutter that you don’t want, so it is important to know how to do it the right way.

 If you are thinking about getting married soon, chances are that you are trying to save money on your wedding.
 Weddings can be an expensive event to host, especially if you are getting married at a young age.
-If the bride’s parents are not paying for the wedding (and even if they are), you probably want to try and save every penny that you can.
-But where should you compromise and where to splurge?
-You may want to save money, but I doubt very few people are comfortable with sacrificing quality.

 This post is by Melissa at Mom’s Plans and is part of a Yakezie blog swap based on the topic, “What is your best go green method to save money?”
 You can read my post on the same topic at Melissa’s blog.